Search

 Deep Learning with depth cameras can be used to identify abnormal respiratory patterns to perform an accurate and unobtrusive yet large-scale screening of people infected with the COVID-19 virus.

-Healthcare and rehabilitation
+Healthcare and Rehabilitation

 Physical therapy is important for the recovery training of stroke survivors and sports injury patients.
 The main challenges are related to the costs of supervision by a medical professional, hospital, or agency.